 He added he appreciated his colleagues' remarks in support.

-"This is about the closet I'll probably ever have in my life to an ‘I am Spartacus' moment," he said, referring to the 1960 film about the Roman slave revolt.
+"This is about the closest I'll probably ever have in my life to an 'I am Spartacus' moment," he said, referring to the 1960 film about the Roman slave revolt.

 Booker then dared Cornyn to "bring the charges" against him if he truly thought he had engaged in "unbecoming" conduct.